lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Block of silica with holes and deformed bonds.

-..  container:: justify
+.. admonition:: Passivated silica
+    :class: dropdown

     In ambient conditions, silicon (Si) atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms.
-For the sake of simplicity, we are not going to decorate our silica with hydrogen atoms in this tutorial.
+For the sake of simplicity, we are not going to decorate the silica with hydrogen atoms in this tutorial.
-    It would require a procedure to properly insert hydrogen atoms at the right place, or/and the use of another potential.
+    It would require a procedure to properly insert hydrogen (as done in one exercise from this tutorial : :ref:`reactive-silicon-dioxide-label`)
+    atoms at the right place, or/and the use of another potential.

 .. include:: ../../contact/supportme.rst